useblocks/pfLoginTracker/README.md

    chmod +x /root/Scripts/email_auth_alert.sh
    ```

-5. Set up a cron job to run the monitoring script periodically.
-Add the following to System > Cron:
+5. Install the `Cron` package via **System > Package Manager** if it is not already installed.
+Then set up a cron job to run the monitoring script periodically.
+Add the following to **Services > Cron**:
    - Command: `/root/Scripts/check_pfsense_login.sh`
    - Schedule: `*/5 * * * *` (runs every 5 minutes)